AARP Hearing Center

 So, what can we do to protect ourselves?

-Stay one step ahead of identity thieves by joining us at a Free Shredding event in your community.
-Bring documents with your personal info (financial statements, bills, shipping receipts) and we’ll dispose of them onsite, safely and securely.
+Stay one step ahead of identity thieves by finding a free shredding event in your community.
+You can bring documents with your personal info (financial statements, bills, shipping receipts) and have them destroyed safely and securely.

 Report the crime – if you suspect fraudulent activity, report it immediately.
 If you can spot a scam, you can stop a scam.
 Here’s what to do: